akaszz/akaszz/README.md

 ## I'm a Developer and Cloud enthusiast
 - 🔭 I’m currently working on a developing my skills on cloud computing!
 - 🌱 I’m currently learning everything relevant and taking all the oppurtinity I can get
-- 👨🏾‍💻 I’m looking to collaborate with other developers and cloud engineers
+- 👨🏾‍💻 I’m looking to collaborate with other devops & cloud engineers
 - 🥅 2020 Goals: Be more engaged on contributing to Open Source projects

 <br />